 The communication between driver and firmware is handled by I2C, with a capability of operating up to 1 MHz.
 The implementation requires pull-ups on the SCL and SDA lines.
-Please see VL53L7CX datasheet for more information.
+Please see VL53L5CX datasheet for more information.

-The VL53L7CX device has a default I2C address of 0x52.
-However, it is possible to change the default address to avoid conflicts with other devices, or facilitate adding multiple VL53L7CX modules to the system for a greater system FoV.
-The I2C address can be changed using the vl53l7cx set i2c address() function.
+The VL53L5CX device has a default I2C address of 0x52.
+However, it is possible to change the default address to avoid conflicts with other devices, or facilitate adding multiple VL53L5CX modules to the system for a greater system FoV.
+The I2C address can be changed using vl53l5cx_set_i2c_address() function.